minghaoOuO/DS-essay-search-engine/README.md

 ## give it essays and some search words, it will return those essay with the given words

-bellow are types of search can be choosed!!
+# bellow are types of search can be choosed!!
 1. exact search :"search-word"
 2. prefix search :seaarch-word
 3. suffix search \*search-word\*

-And we can concate the result of multiple search
+# And we can concate the result of multiple search
 1. and operator +
 2. or operator /

-the example query will be
+# the example query
 1. “graph” / *composition*

 Essay set A: Find essays that have exactly the word [graph]